-Students will complete a total of 310 hours in five milestone categories.
+Students will complete a total of 225 points in five milestone categories.
 Knights of Distinction is a flexible program designed to allow students to build their own personalized pathways to distinction.

-Students must complete a minimum number of hours in each of the five milestone categories, plus an additional 60 flex hours in any combination of the Leadership, High-Impact Learning, or Knights in the World Milestones, but there is no minimum number of hours that must be maintained in any given semester.
+Students must complete a minimum number of points in each of the five milestone categories, with optional flex points that you can use to help you complete each milestone.
+There is no minimum number of points that must be maintained in any given semester.

-In other words, it is up to you to decide when and how you want to earn your hours.
+In other words, it is up to you to decide when and how you want to earn your points.

 In many cases, you will find you are already engaged in activities that will count toward your milestones.

 Did you talk with your advisor this semester?
-That’s an hour toward Planning and Self-Assessment.
+That’s a point toward Planning & Self-Assessment.

 Have you taken a service-learning class or completed an internship?
 Those count toward the High-Impact Learning Milestone.

-Many students have completed considerable number of their hours at the start of the program and find that simply by completing their majors and being active in the UCF community many more of the hours can be completed along the way.
+Many students have completed a considerable number of their points at the start of the program and find that many more of the points can be earned along the way simply by completing their majors and being active in the UCF community.

-By the time students complete all the activities in the five Knights of Distinction Milestone categories, they will have gained a truly diverse and meaningful range of experiences and skills!
+By the time students complete all the points in the five Knights of Distinction Milestone categories, they will have gained a truly diverse and meaningful range of experiences and skills!

 ePortfolio: Putting the Pieces Together

-As you approach graduation and have completed your hours in the five milestone categories, you will then need to start putting the pieces together to be able to articulate your experiences to others.
+As you approach graduation and have completed your points in the five milestone categories, you will then need to start putting the pieces together to be able to articulate your experiences to others.